 Open-book exams allow you to take notes, texts or resource materials into an exam situation.
 They test your ability to find and apply information and knowledge, so are often used in subjects requiring direct reference to written materials, like law statutes, statistics or acts of parliament.

 - Traditional sit-down / limited-time exams, with varying degrees of access to resources and references.

-- Take home exams–open book exams you do at home.
+- Take home open-book exams you do at home.
 Question(s) are handed out, answers are attempted without help from others, and the exam is returned within a specified period of time (often the next day).

 What kinds of material can be used?

-The materials you can take into an Open Book exam can vary.
-Some restrict the type of materials (e.g. formula sheets and tables or a limited number of texts), others may be totally unrestricted (any quantity of any material).
+The materials you can take into an open-book exam can vary.
+Some restrict the type of materials, e.g. formula sheets, tables or a limited number of texts, while others may be totally unrestricted (any quantity of any material).